stefanocoretta/panman/MANUAL.md

 By enabling the [`styles` extension](#ext-styles) in the docx reader (`-f docx+styles`), you can produce output that maintains the styles of the input document, using the `custom-style` class.
-Paragraph styles are interpreted as divs, while character styles are interpreted as spans.
+A `custom-style` attribute will be added for each style.
+Divs will be created to hold the paragraph styles, and Spans to hold the character styles.
+Table styles will be applied directly to the Table.

 For example, using the `custom-style-reference.docx` file in the test directory, we have the following different outputs: